nate-s/quboWFC/README.md

 This might be a reasonable point to delve into how a QUBO problem is put onto quantum hardware, which would inevitably bring us to the question of “What is happening under the hood?”
 However, this is both 1) a digression from WFC and 2) not something I am particularly qualified to explain.
 I will try to explain some of the quantum physics and science at the end, but for now suffice to say that the benefits of QUBOs on quantum hardware are

   1) A large combinatorial problem can be impossible to solve classically
   2) If we do try, compared to a classical technique like a genetic algorithm the quantum solution can easily be 1e4 times faster.
 (I have seen this in real professional settings, and it gets faster)
   3) It does this while finding the global minimum.
 This is an unbelievable promise honestly.

-QUBO for WFC
+## QUBO applied to WFC

 Let’s first lay out a simple WFC problem.
 We have
   1) An empty grid map
   2) A set of tiles we can place in each grid space
   3) A set of adjacency rules dictating what tiles can be placed next to one another

 What we are going to do is define a set of binary variables that correspond to a decision to place a single tile type in a single map space.
 We will be using the following set of 16 tiles to generate a dungeon: